fieldtrip/website/tutorial/stats/mvpa_light.md

 we see that the parameter `n` controls the number of PCs.
 To change it, you can use the `cfg.preprocess_param` field.
-Since our preprocessing pipeline contains two operations `cfg.preprocess_param` is a cell array with two elements.
+Since our preprocessing pipeline contains two operations `cfg.preprocess_param` is a cell-array with two elements.
 PCA is the second preprocessing operation, so we need to set the second cell.
 We can provide parameters as key-value pairs.
 For instance, to set the number of PCs `n = 10` we write: